-This simple floral farmhouse wreath is perfect for spring and summer and took only a few minutes to make!
+This simple DIY flower wreath is perfect for spring and summer and took only a few minutes to make!

 I feel like we have been waiting for Spring to arrive for moooonths.
 And it’s FINALLY here.
 Or at least that’s what the calendar and Google tell me.